joegeorgeson/weizmann-workspace/R_related/python-from-R.md

 ### Here are some tricks for using python code from R

-How to setup environment - note that users can specify the python (and therefore environemnt)
+How to setup environment - note that users can specify the python (and therefore environment)
 ```
 library(reticulate)